k2lh/starterkit/README.md

 serve
 ```

 Now the server is running, and you can see the site at localhost:3000/app/.
-Next, open a second tab in your terminal/console, to fire up gulp to watch & compile your less files.
+Next, open a second tab in your terminal/console, get into the project's top level folder, and fire up gulp to watch & compile your less files.

 ```
 cd starterkit